A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

 Ichigo Ichie is a restaurant known for its inventive dishes as well as creative delights.
 In addition, Chef Akane Eno is in charge of this restaurant situated at InterContinental Singapore Robertson Quay.

 Surely, their best-selling experience is the nine-course signature omakase.
 However, if you feel like treating yourself, splurge on the dinner-only seasonal or chef’s omakase options, which promise a more decadent spread.

 Moreover, all of their ingredients are flown directly from Japan.
 Therefore, the restaurant’s menu is never fixed.
-However, there are highlights such as plump scallops sheathed in rice cracker flour, sauté Hokkaido abalone paired with Romanesco broccoli and Prawn Somen which comprises cold noodles topped with Botan Ebi, Uni, and Donburi.
+However, there are highlights such as plump scallops sheathed in rice cracker flour, sauté Hokkaido abalone paired with Romanesco broccoli, and Prawn Somen which comprises cold noodles topped with Botan Ebi, Uni, as well as Donburi.